leezhiqiangleonard/IMDA_offline_test/README.md

 Analysis done in Jupyter notebook: [IMDA_analysis.ipynb](https://github.com/leezhiqiangleonard/IMDA_offline_test/blob/main/IMDA_analysis.ipynb)

+Summary:
-Summary: Each captcha is very similar to each other with only differing alphabets/numbers.
-We extract the alphabets and numbers using masking method since each position of the alphabets and numbers are positioned the same.
-For classification, we apply image generation by sampling each pixel for each alphabet and number individually before using feature extraction as input for the classifier.
-The output predicts the most likely alphabet.
-For XOR method, we binarize the pixels to 0 or 1 by thresholding values above 100 and below 100 respectively.
+(i) Each captcha is very similar to each other with only differing alphabets/numbers.
+We extract the alphabets and numbers using masking method since Captcha images are in a fixed format (e.g. distance between each alphabet/numbers are always the same; font sizes are always the same).
+Hence, masking method can accurately extract the individual alphabet/numbers from the Captcha image.
+(ii) For classification, we can apply image generation by sampling each pixel for the alphabets/numbers individually, before using feature extraction (from the VGG16 model) as input for the XGBoost classifier.
+The classifer will in turn predict alphabet/number that is the closest match in its dictionary.
+(iii) For XOR method (which is , we binarize the pixels to 0 or 1 by thresholding values above 100 and below 100 respectively.
 Then we perform XOR elementwise against all the alphabets and numbers (Vectors are obtained through all input examples A-Z0-9) and calculating the error and taking 1 minus that error.
 Exact matches outputs a value of 1.
 We then obtain the respective label corresponding to the index with that value of 1.

 Methods:
 1. VGG16 feature extraction + XGBoost classification + Image generation